Kernel-estimated Nonparametric Overlap-Based Syncytial Clustering: Real-world applications

 \section{Real-world applications}

-In this section we apply KNOB-SynC to find the different kinds of Gamma Ray Bursts (GRBs) in astronomical datasets and second, to identify activation detected in fMRI experiments.
+In this section we apply KNOB-SynC to first find the different kinds of Gamma Ray Bursts (GRBs) in an astronomy catalog and second, to identify activation detected in fMRI experiments.
 The ground truth is unknown in both these applications, so we compare our results with other available evidence in the literature.